JuliaManifolds/Manifolds.jl/docs/src/interface.md

 ### The Manifold Type

-Besides the most central type, that of a [`AbstractManifold`](@ref) accompanied by [`AbstractManifoldPoint`](@ref) to represent points thereon, note that the point type is meant in a lazy fashion.
+Besides the most central type, that of an [`AbstractManifold`](@ref) accompanied by [`AbstractManifoldPoint`](@ref) to represent points thereon, note that the point type is meant in a lazy fashion.
-This is mean as follows: if you implement a new manifold and your points are represented by matrices, vectors or arrays, then it is best to not type the poitns `p` in functions, such that the methods work for example for other array representation types as well.
+This is mean as follows: if you implement a new manifold and your points are represented by matrices, vectors or arrays, then it is best to not restrict types of the points `p` in functions, such that the methods work for example for other array representation types as well.
-You should subtype your new points on a manifold, if the structure you use is more structured, see for example[`FixedRankMatrices`](@ref).
+You should subtype your new points on a manifold, if the structure you use is more structured, see for example [`FixedRankMatrices`](@ref).
 Another reason is, if you want to distinguish (and hence dispatch on) different representation of points on the manifold.
 For an example, see the [Hyperbolic](@ref HyperbolicSpace) manifold, which has different models to be represented.